 How to Make the Marble Clay

 A little bit of clay is going to go a long way for this project.
 Start out by separating your colors.
 We had some clay that was already marbled from another project so we added it into the mix too.

 If you’re working with a new block of clay it usually has lines in it.
 Just choose a small section to start with.
 You can always add more later.

-One you’ve made snakes out of your individual colors, twist up your choices together into one thicker snake.
-Once you’ve done this you can roll it together to combine the colors.
-Just make another thicker snake.
+Once you’ve made snakes out of your individual colors, twist up your choices together into one thicker snake.
+Think of it like a braid sort of, you’re just twisting the colors together so that they’re next to each other.

 If you spend too much time mixing clay you will end up with a solid color.
 The key is to gently combine the colors and then use the roller for some of the blending.